Rayyan98/OopLabs/README.md

 You've come to me in your time of need

-No Copyrights, Donot copy or distribute the software, You can however download and use it for personal gains
+No Copyrights, Donot copy or distribute anything from this github, You can however download and use it for personal gains

 If you distribute it i will sue you donot underestimate me, mein ghareeb hon aur paesey nikalwa lon ga